TPessanha/ElectronBoilerplate/.github/docs/DOCUMENTATION.md

 | version           | Stages the changes made to version controlled files, you run this with "npm version" (Read more about it [here](https://docs.npmjs.com/cli/version)).|
 | postversion       | After version runs, this pushes the commited files and tags to remote.|

-### dev script
+### Start dev script
-The dev script has some optional parameters to help in development:
+The '`start:dev_server` script has some optional parameters to help in development:

-You can change the port the web app is server with `PORT=xxxx` after `cross-env`.

-These parameters have to be after the first `--` so that it gets passed down to `start:dev_server`.

 1. `--startHot` will automatically start up the electron app by running the script `start:dev`, if you by any reason want to run another script instead of `start:dev` you can pass it like a parameter `--startHot <script>`.